Welcome from the Governors

 At the same time, we ensure that our pupils have other experiences to remember through the wide variety of activities that are available, from school shows to film clubs, from after school sports to residential trips for every year group.
 We are very grateful to have such a vibrant and committed staff who deliver these valuable elements over and above their classroom role.

-We are also fortunate to have the PSA (Parent Staff Association), who run regular and popular fundraising activities, and Farnstock, our very own music festival.
-The fundraising provided by these organisations provides important financial support for the school, and creates a sense of fun and community.
+We are also fortunate to be supported by Farnstock, our very own music festival.
+Their fundraising provides important financial support for the school, and creates a sense of fun and community.

 Our governing body is fully engaged with the school, and committed to its roles.
-All governors are volunteers and I thank them for their time.
+All governors are volunteers and we thank them for their time.

-I am always happy to hear your view and comments, so please feel free to contact me via the school office or at firstname.lastname@example.org.
+We are always happy to hear your view and comments, so please feel free to contact us via the school office or at firstname.lastname@example.org.

-Mr Dean Greaves - Foundation (PCC) - term ends 14/10/19 - Foundation (PCC) and Prevent Governor.
+Mr Dean Greaves - Joint - Chair of Governors Foundation (PCC) - term ends 14/10/19 - Foundation (PCC) and Prevent Governor.
 "I live in Farnsfield with my wife and two young children.
 When we moved to the village we were given an extremely warm welcome, this inspired us to want to give something back and so we became involved in this wonderful community.

 This is a great school and when I was approached to consider this position as a representative of the Parochial Church Council I gladly accepted.
 I am a firm advocate of the importance of a good education but also of ensuring that children are brought up with the right values and are given the very best start.